etais-ee/etais-web/using/self_service.md

 Following list describes each element of JupyterHub management details screen:

-1. Virtual environments come from Python management service.
+1. Virtual environments come from Python management.
 2. It is possible to make these virtual environments accessible as Jupyter kernels.
 All JupyterHub users will have access to them.
 However, they will not be allowed to install or remove libraries through notebook or SSH in these kernels.
 3. There are 2 types of authentication methods available.
 In both cases JupyterHub users correspond to Linux system users.
  * Linux PAM: you need to manually define JupyterHub users.
 Corresponding system users will be created once "Apply configuration" button is pressed.